Showing 1–12 of 80 results

 In this Fitness Savvy guide, we’re covering everything you need to know.
 And then you can compare product features and prices to get the best deal possible.

-Sometimes known as a walk-in squat rack, or squat stand, this piece of equipment is the bare minimum required to perform barbell squats.
+Sometimes known as a walk-in squat rack, squat stand or squat cage, this piece of equipment is the bare minimum required to perform barbell squats.

 Often, it is the inexperienced lifters who trip, fall, and drop weights which are too heavy.
 From a safety standpoint alone, if you’re just starting out and don’t have room for a full rack, and have no choice but to opt for a squat rack, we highly recommend you research how to bail properly from a failed squat.
 If you don’t, you might get seriously hurt.
 You have been warned!